famijoku/thesaurus-recs/README.md

 force_out (0.0)
 give_the_sack (0.0)
 ```
 Here, we can see that a lot of synonyms have a similarity of 0.
-This is not because they are dissimilar, but because they have no embedding in the SpaCy model.
+This is not because they are dissimilar, but because they have no embedding in the spaCy model.

 3.
 ```